wq/wq/docs/app/photos.js.md

 [wq/photos.js]

-**wq/photos.js** is a plugin for [wq/app.js] that integrates with the [PhoneGap Camera API] and shows previews for user-selected photos.
+**wq/photos.js** is a [wq/app.js plugin] that integrates with the [PhoneGap Camera API] and shows previews for user-selected photos.
 Together with the file processing functions in [wq/app.js] and [wq/outbox.js], wq/photos.js provides a complete solution for allowing volunteers to capture and upload photos via your offline-capable web or mobile app.
 Captured photos are saved in an outbox ([wq/outbox.js]) until they can be synchronized to the server.

 <div data-interactive id='photo-example'>
   <ul data-role="listview">